-The proposed development is located in the Midtown LCI study area and is generally consistent with the study's goals.
-The development team should continue to work in close collaboration with Midtown Alliance and the City of Atlanta to ensure that the project, as constructed, is consistent with the goals and recommendations of the LCI plan and updates.
+The proposed development is located in the Perimeter LCI study area and is generally consistent with the study's recommendations.
+The development team should continue to work in close collaboration with the City of Dunwoody and the Perimeter CIDs to ensure that the project, as constructed, is consistent with the recommendations of the LCI plan.